Phalacrognathus muelleri

-Phalacrognathus muelleri, colloquially known as the Rainbow, King, Magnificent or Mueller's stag beetle, is a species of beetle in the family Lucanidae.
+Phalacrognathus muelleri, colloquially known as the rainbow stag beetle, and also the king, magnificent or Mueller's stag beetle, is a species of beetle in the family Lucanidae.
 It is found in northern Queensland, Australia and New Guinea.
 It can come in red, green, black, and blue forms.
 It is the only species in its genus, Phalacrognathus, which is closely related to the genus Lamprima.

 Phalacrognathus muelleri has been the official symbol of the Entomological Society of Queensland since 1973.

 Etymology

 In 1885 the species was named Phalacrognathus muelleri by Sir William Macleay in honour of Baron Ferdinand von Mueller, the Victorian Government Botanist.
-The genus Phalacrognathus created at the same time.
+The genus Phalacrognathus was created at the same time.

 Description

 Males of Phalacrognathus muelleri are the largest members of the family Lucanidae in Australia.
 Males range from 24 to 70 mm in length, whereas the smaller females range from 23 to 46 mm. their beautiful colours fade after death and are difficult to photograph.